Should you build it?

 You know this because you will have tested and adjusted, tested and adjusted, pivoted, adjusted, and tested again.
 You’ll know that you can and should continue to develop the product.

 Or, you may not.
 You may not find the Product/Market Fit.
 The market may keep telling you, no matter what changes you make, that it doesn’t want that product.
 Certainly, that’s not what you want to hear, but it’s better than hearing the voice of a bankruptcy lawyer.

 There are no guarantees, of course, but knowing you have found the Product/Market Fit gives you confidence.
 Confidence that you have the basis for a product that people will use and can be scaled, possibly to become a stand-alone business.
 Confidence from knowing your product enhances people’s lives through simplification, enjoyment, utility or purpose.

-Confidence that comes from knowing you aren’t pursuing an untested idea, because the market told you it delivers real value.
+Confidence comes from knowing you aren’t pursuing an untested idea because the market told you it delivers real value.